This annual fundraiser supports clinical researchers from diverse backgrounds by providing scholarships and professional development.Learn More

 The June 2014 issue of Clinical Researcher addresses achieving excellence in research through education and training.
 Regulations, guidance, and ethical codes of conduct specify that clinical research professionals must be adequately trained and experienced before engaging in research with human subjects.

 The April 2014 issue of Clinical Researcher introduces a whole new look, feel, and name to ACRP’s peer-reviewed journal, previously known as The Monitor.
 It includes 10 articles from a diverse collection of passionate and expert authors covering a wide range of topics related to improving trial performance.

-Each issue of Clinical Researcher offers nursing and medical continuing education credits through Home Study tests for Members’ professional development needs, and includes content for myriad facets of the clinical research enterprise.
+Each issue of Clinical Researcher offers continuing education credits through Home Study tests for Members’ professional development needs, and includes content for myriad facets of the clinical research enterprise.

-The majority of the peer-reviewed articles in most issues focus on specific themes, as outlined in the Editorial Calendar, and articles are both solicited and accepted unsolicited from authors globally on topics that target the full range of the Members’ skill levels.
+The majority of the peer-reviewed articles focus on specific themes, and these scholarly articles and other informal columns are both solicited and accepted unsolicited from authors globally on topics that target the full range of the Members’ skill levels.

 Writing an article for Clinical Researcher is an excellent way to boost your professional development, gain recognition, share important information about the latest developments in clinical research with fellow professionals around the world, and help ACRP maintain its role as the leading voice and information resource for clinical research professionals everywhere.